William Inglis (ferry)

 William Inglis is a Toronto Island ferry operated by the Parks, Forestry and Recreation Division of the City of Toronto government (City of Toronto).
 The ferry serves the Toronto Islands from a dock at Jack Layton Ferry Terminal in downtown Toronto, Ontario, Canada.

 It entered service in 1935, initially known as the "Shamrock".
-The ferry was built by John Inglis and Company.
+The ferry was built by the Toronto Drydock Company.
 It was the first of three ferries built, to replace the aged ferries the City of Toronto inherited when it took over ferry operations from private industry.
 Initially, responsibility for operating a ferry service was assigned to the Toronto Transportation Commission.
 It is now operated by the Parks Division.

 After the death of Toronto industrialist William Inglis, who headed John Inglis and Company, in November 1935, the ferry was renamed in his honour by the Toronto City Council.
 Inglis also served as the president of the Canadian National Exhibition and was one of the governors of Toronto Western Hospital.

 In August 1948, the William Inglis participated in the saving of 12 persons, whose racing sloop had capsized in Toronto Harbour.
 Three of the twelve clinging to the mast were brought aboard the ferry before speedboats arrived from the John St. Lifesaving Station and recovered the others.